 3. Does everyone need to complete the FAFSA?

 It’s not a requirement, but the short answer is, yes, you should.
 By not filling out the FAFSA, you’re missing out on a good deal provided by the US Department of Education.
 Students could be eligible for federal and state grants that do not to be repaid.
-Or they could be eligible for low-interest student loans and work-study programs, helping them fund their education and build their résumés.
+Or they could be eligible for low-interest student loans and work-study programs that could help them fund their education and build their résumés.
 Every student qualifies for some form of student aid, and the form is free to complete, so it’s definitely worth filing.

 4. How do I complete the FAFSA?